evagoras/ezCFJSON/README.md

 # ezCFJSON
 A base component for **safely** (de)serializing from/to JSON and native CF objects.

+## Summary
+This base component goes around the legendary CFML (de)serialization issues because of the fact that it's a typeless language and the decisions that were taken in its design regarding NULLs.
+It will correctly handle value database NULLs, struct NULLs, JSON NULLs, and keep original strings of values like booleans or numerics.
+It will also let you define in one place the casing of the resulting JSON file (in the CFC), letting you use normal struct notation in your code instead of worrying about wrapping your name in quotes to get your key named right.
+It will automatically wire up relationships between other beans in a one-to-one (struct) or one-to-many (array) way.

 ## How to use
 1. create a CFC that extends the base, found under `/beans/base.cfc`
 1. add 3 types of properties: `simple`, `struct`s or `array`s